0

 The Common Furniture Beetle causes small, round holes in timber (approx. 1.5 – 2 mm diameter).
 It also leaves behind bore-dust and exit holes.
 When magnified, dust particles look like lemon-shaped pellets and feel “gritty” to the touch.
 A woodworm problem can be identified by the presence of these pellets, dust and holes.

-• dark brown to dark red colouring
+• a dark brown to dark red colouring

-• a distinct hump in its thorax
+• a hump in its thorax

-• pitted markings running along its back
+• pitted markings along its back

-• antennae that are shorter than its legs
+• antennae shorter than its legs

 Other Types of Woodworm